Information changes frequently; please check back often

 With the end of the U.S. government’s COVID-19 emergency declaration, tests and treatment for the pandemic virus will remain available.

-RiverStone Health continues to offer COVID-19 booster shots and other recommended doses at no charge by appointment at the RiverStone Health Immunization Clinic (406.247.3382) or any of the RiverStone Health clinics.
+RiverStone Health continues to offer COVID-19 booster shots and other recommended doses by appointment at the RiverStone Health Immunization Clinic (406.247.3382) or any of the RiverStone Health clinics.
 Call 406.247.3350 to schedule an appointment.

 PLEASE NOTE: The Immunization Clinic has moved: it is located next to the RiverStone Health Pharmacy at 123 S. 27th St.